If you’ve ever noticed a skin irritation in your most sensitive areas after a trip to the bathroom, your toilet paper may be the culprit!

-Pruritus (itching of the skin) is a common problem that many people experience at some point in their life.
+Pruritus (itching of the skin) is a common problem that many people experience at some point in their lives.
 Skin irritation, including a rash, may accompany the itching that you experience.
-While skin irritation including itching and burning can be annoying, it can also be debilitating and decrease your quality of life if it’s severe.
+While skin irritation – including itching and burning – can be annoying, it can also be debilitating and decrease your quality of life, especially if it’s severe.

 Some people may have skin irritation and itching around the anus.
 This is referred to as pruritus ani and can result in an embarrassing situation.
-There are many causes of pruritus ani including hemorrhoids, anal fissures, as well as skin irritation due to fecal matter contamination, infections, contact dermatitis, reactions to foods, clothing and medications, colorectal and/or anal cancers, dermatological conditions as well as other conditions.
-Determining the cause of anal itching is imperative so that treatment will be successful and you can get back to your normal routine without this embarrassing issue affecting your life.
+There are many causes of pruritus ani including hemorrhoids and anal fissures, skin irritation due to fecal matter contamination, infections, contact dermatitis, reactions to foods and medications, allergic responses to clothing and laundry soap, colorectal and/or anal cancers, dermatological conditions as well as other conditions.
+Determining the cause of anal itching is imperative so that treatment will be successful, and you can get back to your normal routine without this embarrassing issue affecting your life.

 Many adult women will suffer from at least one episode of vulvovaginitis discomfort.
 Vulvovaginitis can occur because of bacterial, viral or yeast infections as well as contact irritation or an allergic reaction.
 Symptoms of vulvovaginitis may include abnormal vaginal discharge, itching, burning, stinging, increased urination and the vulva is often swollen and red.
 Just like irritation of the anus, it’s important to determine the cause of vulvovaginitis so that treatment will be successful.